 Most aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other advanced electronic system of your choice.
 The electrical system consist of a battery and an alternator (or generator on older type aircraft) to recharge the battery, fuses and switches and lights for indication purposes.

 All of this is connected through several meters (kilometers in large aircraft) of wire and connectors, attached to the airframe with insulation material as cushion clamps, ty-wraps and what not.
 Even for the private pilot it pays to have some basic knowledge of the electrical systems of his or her aircraft, which could be a life saver in case of an electrical emergency.

 A typical electrical system consists of switches, fuses, wiring and some voltage and a current flowing to and from the device.
-Monitoring by the pilot is done through a volt, ammeter and the state of the fuses.
+Monitoring by the pilot is normally done through a volt, ammeter and the state of the fuses or even a dedicated interface into a EFIS.

-The remainder of the basic electrical system consists of a master switch, one or more bus bars, ammeter and or voltmeter and fuses or circuit breakers and switches to control the radio's, lights and other electrical devices.
+The remainder of the basic electrical system consists of a master switch, relays, one or more bus bars, ammeter and or voltmeter and fuses or circuit breakers and switches to control the radio's, lights and other electrical devices.
+Modern installations may use a power distribution system which consists of solid state relay's/ FETs for a much simplified installation.

 Switches the electrical system on/off through a heavy duty relay.
 Usually a split red switch with one side for the alternator and the other for the battery.
 When switched to ON, electrical power is supplied via the one or more bus bars to each of the devices.
 Each bus bar should have its own circuit breaker so that a short circuit with, for example, a flap motor doesn't take out the radio's or the EFIS.